Two Excerpts from

 Fabric Selection

-First, you gather an initial selection of fabric you think you’d like to use in your fabric collage quilt, knowing that you can change your mind at any point.
-But you have to start somewhere.
+1.)
+Gather an initial selection of fabric you think you’d like to use in your fabric collage quilt, knowing that you can change your mind at any point.
+You have to start somewhere.

 The fabrics you choose should be based on your subject matter and how you want to treat it.
 People who are drawn to my work and the work of my students are often attracted to bright, bold colors—often looking to not use “realistic” color in their quilts.
 They create animals, people, and just about anything else, in all colors of the rainbow.
 But if you prefer naturalistic colors, that’s okay, too.
 It all works.